 The Hub is governed by a board of directors comprised of Prof. Paul De Hert and Dr. Christopher Kuner.
 The work done by the BPH is also informed by input from its advisory board.
 The members of the advisory board are currently as follows:

 Further individuals will be added to the advisory board in due course.

-The Hub solicits financial support from foundations, corporations, private donors, international organizations, and government entities.
-These relationships are vital to the pursuit of our ambitious educational and public interest goals.
+The Hub solicits financial support from foundations, corporations, private donors, international organizations, and public authorities.
+These relationships are vital to the pursuit of our research, education and public interest goals.

-The Hub is committed to impartiality and independence in our research; intellectual riguour; and transparency.
+The Hub is committed to full impartiality and independence in our research, as well as intellectual rigour and transparency.
 The following principles govern our association with funders, in order to preserve the Hub’s intellectual independence.

-We do not accept grants that limit our ability to carry out research as we see fit, and do not undertake research or accept funds at the request of outside organizations unless it is consistent with our existing research agenda, mission, and overall philosophy.
-We are transparent about our funding sources, announcing the receipt of funds through our normal communication channels.
+The Hub does not accept grants that limit or condition its ability to carry out research, and does not undertake research or accept funds at the request of outside organizations unless it is consistent with its research agenda, mission, and overall philosophy.
+The Hub is transparent about its funding sources.

 Donations to the Hub are given as unrestricted gifts.
 In cases where funding is offered for sponsored research or activities, its terms are set forth in agreements between the donor and the Hub, which include specific guarantees for academic independence.
 All our agreements with funders are evaluated by the VUB legal department and signed by them (cf. Chair in International and European Data Privacy and Security Law).

 These policies apply in addition to the relevant policies of the VUB.
-We will continue to develop them further as needed to ensure that we are doing our utmost to maintain the integrity of the Hub, our work, and our community.
+The Hub will continue to develop them further as needed to ensure integrity and transparency.